verifyas/contract/README.md

 # Code Structure

 The contracts are stored in the folder marked 'contracts'.
 In the folder, there are currently two files - one named Migration.sol and one named Purchase.sol.
-Migration.sol is generated and used by Truffle.
+Migration.sol is generated and internally used by Truffle.
 Purchase.sol is the smart contract currently under development.

+The migrations are internally used by Truffle to deploy the contracts to the network.

 Unit tests are stored in the folder marked 'tests'.
 They follow the Truffle testing specification and are run by Truffle.